HORSE

 https://www.hartog.eu/en/agro/

-The Power of Linseed for Horses
+Benefits of Linseed for Horses

 A little vegetable oil has the same effect on horses’ fur and digestion as flaxseed.
 Read more about: vegetable oil